 LOS: Provide and promote governance processes and democratic decision making that is robust and transparent for the community.

-Performance measures Targets reriormance measures 2021/22 2022/23 2023/24 2024-2031 Percentage of council agendas that are publicly available two working days or more before a meeting 100% 100% 100% 100% Percentage of official information requests responded to within 20 working days of being logged.
+Performance measures Targets 2021/22 2022/23 2023/24 2024-2031 Percentage of council agendas that are publicly available two working days or more before a meeting 100% 100% 100% 100% Percentage of official information requests responded to within 20 working days of being logged.
 100% 100% 100% 100%

 LOS: Develop and deliver robust and effective corporate planning and reporting.
-Daufa managa managa m Targets Performance measure 2021/22 2022/23 2023/24 2024-2031 Deliver our statutory requirements with acceptable process and deliverables to decision-makers and the community.
-Unmodified audit reports received
+Performance measure Performance measure 2021/22 2022/23 2023/24 2024-20 Deliver our statutory requirements with acceptable process and deliverables to decision-makers and the community.
+Unmodified audit reports received Unmodified audit reports received Unmodified audit reports received Unmodified audit reports received

 LOS: Build mana whenua participation in Council decision making through a treaty-based partnership approach in our engagement.

-Performance measures Targe ts renormance measures 2021/22 2022/23 2023/24 2024-2031 Work done in partnership with iwi; increase the number of outputs and groups working together on projects.
-Establish baseline Maintain or Increase numbers Maintain or Increase numbers Maintain or increase numbers Build the bicultural competency of ORC staff and councillors. ≥50 participants in programme per year ≥50 participants in programme per year ≥50 participants in programme per year ≥30 participants in programme per year
+Performance measures Targets 2021/22 2022/23 2023/24 2024-2031 Work done in partnership with iwi; increase Establish baseline Maintain or Maintain or Maintain or the number of outputs and groups working Increase Increase increase together on projects. numbers numbers numbers Build the bicultural competency of ORC staff and councillors. ≥50 participants in ≥50 participants ≥50 participants ≥30 participants programme per in programme in programme in programme year per year per year per year

 LOS: Provide relevant, timely and accessible communications and engagement activities which enable the community to understand and participate in ORC's programmes and decision making.

-Performance measures Targe ts Periorinalice measures 2021/22 2022/23 2023/24 2024-2031 Annual survey is conducted to understand and improve community awareness, perceptions and expectations of ORC.
-Survey completed to establish ba selines and a report made public mmunity Survey results show increased co mmunity awareness and improved perception of ORC performance ТВС Customers express high levels of satisfaction with customer service provision.
+, , , , , , , , , , , , , , , , , , , , Derformance moscures Targets Performance measures 2021/22 2022/23 2023/24 2024-2031 Annual survey is conducted to understand and improve community awareness, perceptions and expectations of ORC.
+Survey completed to establish ba selines and a report made public mmunity Survey results show increased co mmunity awareness and improved perception of ORC performance TBC Customers express high levels of satisfaction with customer service provision.
 Determine methodology and conduct benchmarking of customer satisfaction Customer satisfaction levels are maintained or improve Customer satisfaction levels are maintained or improve Customer satisfaction levels are maintained or improve